 Why People Fall In Love With Québec City

-Contrary to popular belief, Québec does not only bring an old European city to mind, but rather has its own distinct French-Canadian flavou...
+Contrary to popular belief, Québec does not only bring an old European city to mind but rather has its own distinct French-Canadian flavour...

-You will find a plenty of reasons to fall in love with Québec.
+You will find plenty of reasons to fall in love with Québec.

 For starters, Québec is the oldest permanent settlement in Canada.
 The city celebrated its 400th anniversary in 2008.

-One of the greatest figures in the Canadian history and "The Father of New France" - Samuel de Champlain - set sails from Honfleur in France to Canada to found Québec in 1608.
+One of the greatest figures in Canadian history and "The Father of New France" - Samuel de Champlain - set sail from Honfleur in France to Canada to found Québec in 1608.

 By the way, Old Québec is the only city in Canada completely surrounded by walls.
 This earned the city a UNESCO World Heritage Site designation in 1985.

 Today, people in Québec seem to get along with winters.
-They certainly don't mind over 3 m / 130 inch of snow and that it normally melts by mid-May.
+They certainly don't mind over 3 m / 130 inches of snow and that it normally melts by mid-May.
 Brr.

-I personally find that people in rigid climates not only appreciate a good weather, but almost celebrate it.
+I personally find that people in rigid climates not only appreciate good weather but almost celebrate it.
 That's why Québec explodes with life during its prime summer season.

 Food is another reason people fall in love with Québec.

-It ranges from traditional poutine (fries with chicken gravy), tourtière (meat pies) and crêpes (thin pancakes) to more exquisite cuisine stemmed from France and Ireland, the two largest ethnic groups in Québec province.
+It ranges from traditional poutine (fries with chicken gravy), tourtière (meat pies) and crêpes (thin pancakes) to more exquisite cuisine stemming from France and Ireland, the two largest ethnic groups in Québec province.

 The word “Kebec” from one of the native languages, Algonquin, translates as "where the river narrows" meaning the Saint Lawrence River.
 Québec sets off the boundary between the river itself and its estuary, the largest in the world.
 That's where fresh water starts to mix with salt water.